tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

   single `| as_utfN` adaptor use, use the transcoding views.

-All the transcoding iterators allow you access to the underlying iterator via `.base()`, following the convention of the iterator adaptors already in the standard.
+All the transcoding iterators allow you access to the underlying iterator via `.base()` (except when adapting an input iterator), following the convention of the iterator adaptors already in the standard.

 The transcoding views are lazy, as you'd expect.
 They also compose with the standard view adaptors, so just transcoding at most 10 UTF-16 code units out